yjp20/prism/docs/guides/cli.md

 There is no need to manually stop and start a Prism server after a change to a specification file.

 In case of removing all of the operations in a document, Prism will not be reloaded.
 In such a case, Prism will keep serving operations loaded with the previous restart.

-## Determine Response Status
+## Modifying Responses

-Prism can be forced to return different HTTP responses by specifying the status code in the query
+#### Force Response Status

-string:
+Prism can be forced to return different HTTP responses by specifying the status code in the query string:

 ```bash
 curl -v http://127.0.0.1:4010/pets/123?__code=404